What Is a Serum Iron Test?

 - weight loss

 - muscle weakness

-These symptoms generally worsen as your condition progresses.
+These symptoms generally get worse as your condition

 Normal Serum Iron Test Results